 In the past two decades, the UK has experienced a steady flow of net migrants into the economy.
+The 2016 Brexit vote has led to a sharp fall in net EU migration, but to a large extent this has been offset by a rise in non-EU migration.
 This net migration has had a wide-ranging impact on the UK population, wages, productivity, economic growth and tax revenue.
-To what extent does net migration benefit the UK economy?
+Does net migration benefit the UK economy?

 Inflows and Outflows

-- In 2011, the top 3 countries for the source of migrants was India, China and Pakistan.
+- In 2019, the top 6 countries for the source of migrants was India, Poland, Pakistan, Romania, Ireland.

 Impact of Net Immigration on UK Economy